Princess Margaret, Countess of Snowdon: Early relationship

 During the war, the King suggested choosing palace aides who were highly qualified men from the military, instead of only aristocrats.
 Told that a handsome war hero had arrived, the princesses met Townsend, the new equerry, on his first day at Buckingham Palace in 1944; Elizabeth reportedly told her sister, 13 years old, "Bad luck, he's married".
 A temporary assignment of three months from the RAF became permanent.
-The King and Queen were fond of Townsend; the King reportedly saw the calm and efficient combat veteran as the son he never had.
-He may have been aware of his daughter's infatuation with the non-titled and non-wealthy Townsend, reportedly seeing the courtier reluctantly obey the princess's order to carry her up palace stairs after a party.
+The King and Queen were fond of Townsend; the King is said to have seen the calm and efficient war veteran as the son he never had.
+He may have been aware of Margaret's infatuation with the non-titled and non-wealthy Townsend, reportedly seeing the courtier reluctantly obey the princess's order to carry her up the stairs at the Palace after a party.

 Townsend was so often near Margaret that gossip columnists overlooked him as a suitor for the princess.
 When their relationship began is unclear.
-The princess told friends she fell in love with the equerry during the 1947 South Africa tour, where they often went riding together.
+Margaret told friends she fell in love with him during the 1947 South Africa tour, where they often went riding together.
 Her biographer Craig Brown stated that, according to a National Trust curator, Townsend requested the bedroom next to hers during a trip to Belfast in October 1947.
 In November 1948, they attended the inauguration of Queen Juliana of the Netherlands.
 In later life, Townsend admitted at this point there was an attraction between them, but neither of them ever acknowledged it to one another.
 Not long after, he discovered his wife Rosemary was involved in an extramarital affair, which ended.
 Contemporary anecdotes about their closeness then dissipated until late 1950, when friendship seems to have rekindled, coinciding with Townsend's appointment as Deputy Master of the Household and the breakdown of his marriage.